nov05/gcp-devops-repo-example/README.md

       Step 1.
 Detect the project, allowed region, and allowed zones
       Step 2.
 Build the Docker image
       Step 3.
 Create a VM instance, deploy the image, and configure an Nginx reverse proxy for HTTPS
-          Or redeploy the image if the instance already exists
+          Or re-deploy the image if the instance already exists
       Step 4.
 Set up firewall rules to allow HTTP and HTTPS traffic

   ✅ For detailed instructions, please refer to [the **Google Docs** file](https://docs.google.com/document/d/1nIz91opc7jwgZ_yi3YOq8nS45-WG25lwb2WHZ2I_-zY).